We Know Medicare Can Be Confusing

 Texas Medicare & Group Insurance

-Medicare beneficiaries who are still covered by employer group insurance can choose to delay Medicare Part B until retirement, or you can keep Part B and it will coordinate with your Medicare to help lower your overall out of pocket medical expenses.
+Medicare beneficiaries who are still covered by employer group insurance can choose to delay Medicare Part B until retirement.
+It’s up to you.
+If your employer group coverage has a high deductible and you want some of that covered, you can enroll in Part B. It will coordinate with your Medicare benefits to help lower your overall out of pocket medical expenses.

-If you received your Medicare card automatically and wish to delay your enrollment in Part B, you will need to notify Social Security.
+If you received your Medicare card automatically and wish to delay your enrollment, notify Social Security.
 You can then later use a special enrollment period to enroll into Part B when you retire or lose your group coverage.

 Texas Medicare eligibles who need assistance with enrolling in Medicare can call our office for advice.
-We offer free telephone assistance in how to enroll in Medicare, and what to do about your supplemental options once you receive your card.
-Making this decision requires some analysis, such as estimating the cost of your Part B, the cost of a supplement, and any Part D drug costs you might expect to spend.
+We offer free assistance in how to enroll in Medicare, and what to do about your supplemental options once you receive your card.
+Making this decision requires some analysis, such as estimating the cost of your Part B, supplement, and Part D drug.

 For help with your Medicare 101 needs, contact us today by phone or you can fill out our online form here: